 The Travancore Devaswom Board, had filed a petition seeking additional time to implement the SC judgement passed in September 2018.

-- Pandalam royal family slammed Travancore Devaswom Board (TDB) for changing stance.
+- Pandalam royal family has slammed Travancore Devaswom Board (TDB) for changing its stance on SC Order allowing women in the Sabarimala temple

 - Two women – Bindu and Kanakadurga – who had entered the temple earlier, sought direction that they be allowed to enter again when the temple opens on Tuesday